BuildCraft/BuildCraft/README.md

 a problem that might have fixed been already.
 Such things makes for very grumpy devs.
 Grumpy devs spend less time coding and more time doing stuff that makes them less grumpy.
 * If the issues occurs on a server, be sure it's a vanilla forge server and <b>not</b> a mcpc+ server.
+* Issues with any logs mentioning Optifine will be closed on sight!
+Remove Optifine before reporting any issue.

 #### Frequently reported
 * java.lang.AbstractMethodError - Incompatibility between BC/Forge/Mod using BC API.
 Usually not a BC issue